pnp/powershell/documentation/Set-PnPGroupPermissions.md

 Set-PnPGroupPermissions -Identity 'My Site Members' -AddRole Contribute
 ```

-Adds the 'Contribute' permission to the SharePoint group with the name 'My Site Members'
+Adds the 'Contribute' permission to the SharePoint group with the name 'My Site Members'.

 ### EXAMPLE 2
 ```powershell
 Set-PnPGroupPermissions -Identity 'My Site Members' -RemoveRole 'Full Control' -AddRole 'Read'
 ```

-Removes the 'Full Control' from and adds the 'Contribute' permissions to the SharePoint group with the name 'My Site Members'
+Removes the 'Full Control' from and adds the 'Contribute' permissions to the SharePoint group with the name 'My Site Members'.

 ### EXAMPLE 3
 ```powershell
 Set-PnPGroupPermissions -Identity 'My Site Members' -AddRole @('Contribute', 'Design')
 ```

-Adds the 'Contribute' and 'Design' permissions to the SharePoint group with the name 'My Site Members'
+Adds the 'Contribute' and 'Design' permissions to the SharePoint group with the name 'My Site Members'.

 ### EXAMPLE 4
 ```powershell
 Set-PnPGroupPermissions -Identity 'My Site Members' -RemoveRole @('Contribute', 'Design')
 ```

-Removes the 'Contribute' and 'Design' permissions from the SharePoint group with the name 'My Site Members'
+Removes the 'Contribute' and 'Design' permissions from the SharePoint group with the name 'My Site Members'.

 ### EXAMPLE 5
 ```powershell
 Set-PnPGroupPermissions -Identity 'My Site Members' -List 'MyList' -RemoveRole @('Contribute')
 ```

-Removes the 'Contribute' permissions from the list 'MyList' for the group with the name 'My Site Members'
+Removes the 'Contribute' permissions from the list 'MyList' for the group with the name 'My Site Members'.

 ## PARAMETERS

 ### -AddRole
-Name of the permission set to add to this SharePoint group
+Name of the role (permission level) to add to the SharePoint group.

 ```yaml
 Type: String[]